Articles of Incorporation Template

 • Incorporator’s signature: Signature of the incorporator

-These elements collectively define the corporation's legal and operational framework; adding these can help make sure you meet state requirements
+These elements collectively define the corporation's legal and operational framework; adding these can help make sure you meet state requirements to ensure your corporation’s proper formation.

-How to Create Articles of Incorporation
+How To Create Articles of Incorporation

 Creating Articles of Incorporation is a process that lays the legal groundwork for your corporation if done correctly.